hashmapinc/DrillTest/README.md

 ## Documentation

-Currently only the Well API is supported
+Currently only the Well API and wellbore apis are supported

 The proposed capabilites endpoint is also supported.

-The stubs for wellbore are included.

 The Swagger endpoint is at [here](http://localhost:8080/swagger-ui.html)